Evangelical voters, who comprise the core of America's values voters,

 united, while Barack Obama and

-What makes the evangelical voters so crucial to winning the White House is that
+What makes evangelical voters so sought after by the

 that means "Gospel" and which dates back to the early years of the Reformation.